fieryhenry/mailboxhack/README.md

     can do this by typing `cd <path>` where `<path>` is the path to the directory containing the files.)
 1. Run `python script.py` to create the modded apk.
+1. You may get `Relocation R32 not supported!` errors, this is normal and can be ignored (idk how to get rid of them).
+1. If the script fails to pack / sign the apk, then you should change `apk.extract(decode_resources=True)` to `apk.extract(decode_resources=False)` near the top of `script.py`.
 1. Install the modded apk on your device.
 The script will display the path to the apk file.
+1. The app should be called "Battle Cats Mailbox Hack", it won't be if decode resources is set to false.
+You can change the name in the script if you want, or just delete that line, it will be near the end of `script.py`.
 1. Open the game and go to the mailbox.
 You should see that you have some presents.